 C5.0 constructs a decision tree from the 2772 training cases

-in the file hypothyroid.data, and this appears next.
+, and this appears next.

 Although it may not look much like a tree, this output can be